Alexander Kerfoot Game Preview: Coyotes vs. Avalanche

 Kerfoot Season Stats Insights

-- In three of 32 games this season, Kerfoot has scored a goal, but there are no multi-goal efforts on his ledger.
+- Kerfoot has a goal in four of 33 contests this season, but no multi-goal games so far.

-- Kerfoot has a point in 11 of 32 games this season, with multiple points in five of them.
+- Kerfoot has a point in 12 games this season (out of 33), including multiple points five times.

-- In 10 of 32 games this year, Kerfoot has registered an assist, and in five of those matches recorded two or more.
+- Kerfoot has an assist in 10 of 33 games this season, with multiple assists on five occasions.

-- Kerfoot's odds on his points prop carry an implied probability of 46.5% that he goes over.
+- Kerfoot's odds on his point total prop carry an implied probability of 47.6% that he hits the over.

 Sign up for Underdog fantasy today.